Kidney Stones

 What causes kidney stones?

-The higher the urinary concentration of certain chemicals, the higher the likelihood of the formation of kidney stones.
-Any process that increases the concentration of calcium, oxalate, or other chemicals in the urine to a critical point (called supersaturation) makes it more likely that stones will form.
+Kidney stones result from an elevated concentration of electrolytes and chemicals in the urine or blood.
+Processes that increase the concentration of calcium, oxalate, and other chemicals in the urine to a critical point (called supersaturation) highly increase the risk of kidney stone formation.
 Once a stone forms, chemicals will continue to deposit on the initial stone causing the stone to grow.

 Factors that increase the risk of developing kidney stones include: